bioatlas/mirroreum/README.md

 # mirroreum

+The `mirroreum` is an AGPL-licensed portable dockerized software stack supporting reproducible research efforts within biodiversity informatics.
+At the base is a Debian OS with system libraries for geospatial work pre-installed.
+On top of this comes various software to support working with R and Python and for using pandoc.
+It can be used entirely through the web browser and/or at the CLI and it can run locally or deployed at a server in the cloud.

-The `mirroreum` is a stack for working with spatial data using R and the web-variant of the RStudio IDE.
-It comes with a pre-installed set of various assorted packages (for example from ROpenSci packages, Shiny etc etc).
+To support work using R, it provides a platform for working with spatial data using R and the web-variant of the RStudio IDE as well as a Shiny server.
+This means it comes with a pre-installed set of various assorted packages (for example from ROpenSci packages, Shiny etc etc).
 It extends the [rocker-org/ropensci](https://github.com/rocker-org/ropensci) image with additional packages (see the Dockerfile for details).
+Among the many pre-installed packages is ALA4R and livingatlases - R packages which provides access to data sources in the Living Atlases community.
+Various other packages are pre-installed to support for example ecological niche modelling work.

 For more documentation and usage instructions, please see the [wiki](https://github.com/rocker-org/rocker/wiki) and this [excellent tutorial](http://ropenscilabs.github.io/r-docker-tutorial/)

 ## Quickstart

+If you have an account at a server deployment such as https://mirroreum.bioatlas.se you could log in there to get started.

+If you are a developer or system adminsitrator, you might be interested in downloading and running `mirroreum` locally, which requires that you have Docker installed.

-Link a local volume (in this example, the current working directory, `$(pwd)`) to the container:
+Then, to start `mirroreum` locally, link a local volume (in this example, the current working directory, `$(pwd)`) to the container, start it and point your browser to it with these CLI commands:

 ```bash
 docker run -d --name mywebide \